ZBT-Tools/HT-PEM-Stack-Model/README.md

 # HT-PEM-Stack-Model

-Modeling HT-PEMFC-Stacks based on Python Anaconda
+Modeling HT-PEMFC-Stacks based on Python

 The main file is HT-PEMFC-Stack, while matrix_database and saturation_pressure_vapour are imports.